user00000001/tesrasdk-ts/docs/cn/identity_claim.md

 ### 构建交易
 ````
-import {TstidContract} from 'tesra-ts-sdk';
+import {TstidContract} from 'tesrasdk-ts';
-import {TransactionBuilder} from 'tesra-ts-sdk'
+import {TransactionBuilder} from 'tesrasdk-ts'

 //suppose we already got a identity
 const did = identity.tstId;